What Parents Should Know about RSV

 First of all, it’s never a parent’s fault if their baby gets RSV.
 The virus is spread by tiny droplets, and it can live on surfaces for hours, no matter how much disinfecting you do.
 It could be just bad luck.

-While bronchiolitis affects a young baby, it can be a terrifying experience for parents.
-But with quick intervention and skilled supportive care, most babies are feeling better within a couple of weeks.
+Along with the effects it has on a young baby, bronchiolitis can be a terrifying experience for parents.
+But with quick intervention and skilled, supportive care, most babies are feeling better within a couple of weeks.